 - Travel delay is not limited to air conveyance

 The travel delay benefit in your policy is not confined to just air travel.
 While many people associate travel delay with flight delay, your travel insurance actually covers delay for any air, land, and water conveyance.
-This means that if the ferry you’ve booked to get to Tioman Island is cancelled or delayed unexpectedly, you can file a claim with relevant, supporting documents.
-If your train has been delayed due to bad weather or if a pre-booked tour bus fails to turn up at your hotel, this also falls under Travel Delay benefit.
-There are an array of travel delay instances you can claim for!
-When in doubt, always refer to your policy wording to know your benefits.
+This means that if the ferry you’ve booked to get to Tioman Island is cancelled or delayed unexpectedly, you can file a claim with supporting documents.
+If your train gets delayed due to bad weather or if a pre-booked tour bus fails to turn up at your hotel, this also falls under Travel Delay benefit.
+There is an array of travel delay instances you can claim for!
+When in doubt, always refer to your policy wording to know your entitlement.

 - There’s usually a time limit to seek medical treatments and file your travel claims

-If you have fallen ill overseas or shortly after you return to Singapore, your travel insurance does cover medical expenses.
-However, you should note that there is usually a time restriction.
-Most travel insurance stipulates that medical treatment must be consulted within 48 hours of your return, if you have not seek medical treatment during your overseas trip.
-You must also file your claims immediately upon return, within the terms of your policy.
-Doing so will also help you to avoid forgetting to file your claims due.
-You should also let your doctor know that you are covered with travel insurance.
+If you have fallen ill overseas or upon your return to Singapore, your travel insurance policy does cover medical expenses.
+However, there is usually a time restriction.
+Most travel insurance policies stipulate that medical treatment must be sought within 48 hours of your return.
+You must also file your claims immediately and within the terms of your policy.
+Doing so immediately will also help you to avoid forgetting to file your claims due.
+You should also always let your consulting clinic know that you are covered with travel insurance.

 - Proof is required for making claims

 If you wish to make a claim, you must obtain and submit relevant proof of the incident.
 Depending on the type of claim, you’d need different documentary evidence.
-Often, the insurer will require copies of airline ticket, police report, medical bills and report, carrier irregularities report and original purchase receipt etc.
+Often, the insurer will require copies of airline tickets, police reports, medical bills, carrier irregularities report and original purchase receipts etc.

 Imagine you were driving along the highway when a car crashed against the rear of your car.
 If both drivers were not injured, you’d be taking pictures to document the damages for motor claims, right?
-The same rule applies for the unfortunate events during your travel, such as taking pictures of your belongings pre-trip, just in case you happen to lose them along the way!
-You can refer to the policy contract or contact your insurer for more details.
+The same rule applies for the unfortunate events during your travel, such as taking pictures of your belongings pre-trip, just in case you lose them along the way.
+So remember to snap a couple of photos of that Louis Vuitton luggage before you board your aircraft!

 More pre-travel tips:

-- Always keep a soft copy of important information such as your travel details, passport, travel insurance, etc.
+- Always keep a soft copy of important documents such as your flight details, passport, travel insurance, etc.

-- Leave a detailed itinerary and your travel insurance with a family member or friend
+- Leave a detailed itinerary and your travel insurance policy document with a friend.

-- Take a time-stamped picture of the belongings in your luggage/baggage in case of baggage loss or delay
+- Take a time-stamped picture of the belongings in your luggage in case of baggage loss or delay.

 - When purchasing travel insurance for family travel, it may be good to compare prices of individual, family and group plans.
-Note that age will affect the premium and coverage
+Note that age will affect premium and coverage.

 - For more information of travel insurance, read here.